Quansight-Labs/ndindex/docs/indices/multiaxis-indices.md

 array([3, 7])
 ```

-An ellipsis is also allowed to select zero axes, if all the axes of the array
+An ellipsis is also allowed to skip zero axes, if all the axes of the array
 are already accounted for.
 For example, these are the same because `a` has 3
 dimensions: